geekodour/o/content/public_lists/dem_comments.md

 -   Also think of dependency in software systems.
 If I'm dependent on openAI, who has 99% availability, and my database is 99% availability, my true availability is .99^2, which is 0.9801.
 Keep on adding to n, where availability^n - it accumulates. yanine on tw.
 -   Do you know why we use i, j, k for loop indices?
 Because D ijk stra!
 -   multiple overlapping mental models of people who started their careers in different half-decades and now pass those mental models to younger people who also started their careers in different half-decades
+-   find your n+1. the person who is just a few months ahead of you &amp; can tolerate your dumb qns.
+-   eatonphil: The options for switching a subfield are the same for everyone i think:
+    -   Keep trying over time to get directly into a team doing exactly what you want at the exact seniority you want.
+Eventually you may get lucky.
+    -   Join a company that does what you want at your seniority in the area you already know.
+Attempt to switch teams progressively over time by doing work projects with them.
+    -   Start a company doing what you want to do.
+    -   Join a startup doing what you want to do.
+    -   Join a company doing what you want to do on the team you want to do but take a pay cut/title cut.
+    -   I don't think there's much magic to it, for better and worse.
+-   "My “technique” has always been to study field[x+1] of my career while I’m working with field[x].
+    -   Studying C++ while I’m doing PHP websites and JS frontends.
+Studying database internals (and dist sys) while I’m working with C++.
+Studying compilers while working w/ DB internals."